me2d13/luamacros/README.md

   * LazSerialPort - for COM device communication
 * Those packages have zip files in lib subdirectory.
 Just extract those zip files, open lpk file from extracted location and choose Use - Install.
 * Now you should be able to open all 3 projects.
 These are
-  * LuaMacros - the main application exe
+  * LuaMacros - the main application exe.
+Important: if you need to execute compiled exe don't forget to copy lua dlls from lib directory to the same place as exe file
   * XplPlugin - dll used as XPlane plugin.
 Note this is 64b project so you need to adapt FPC compiler accordingly
   * WinHook - dll to set global keyboard hook